-As benchmark data set, we used historical real-data capital market indices from the Eurostoxx50 index that were used in [3, 4] and are publicy available at https://host.uniroma3.it/docenti/cesarone/DataSets.htm.
+As benchmark data set, we used historical real-data capital market indices from the Eurostoxx50 index that were used in [4, 3] and are publicy available at https://host.uniroma3.it/docenti/ cesarone/DataSets.htm.
 This data set was used for solving a Limited Asset Markowitz (LAM) model.
 For each of the 48 stocks the authors obtained 264 weekly price data, adjusted for dividends, from Eurostoxx50 for the period from March 2003 to March 2008.
 Stocks with more than two consecutive missing values were disregarded.
 Logarithmic weekly returns, expected returns and covariance matrices were computed based on the period March 2003 to March 2007.
 By choosing stocks at random from the 48 available ones, we built portfolio optimization instances of different sizes with $\mu \in \mathbb{Q}^n$ and $Q \in \mathbb{Q}^{n \times n}$.
 We decided to generate 60 different instances by considering n = 5, 10, 25, 30 stocks.
 For every n, 15 different instances have been generated.
 Hence, we got the covariances matrices, the expected returns and the prices for every combination by picking the proper information from the files provided.
-As in [1], for every instance, we set b=10 $\sum{i=1}^{n} a_i$, representing the budget of the investor.
+As in [1], for every instance, we set $b = 10 \sum{i=1}^{n} a_i$, representing the budget of the investor.
+We compare the ε -constraint method with FPA.
+This is an improved version of FPA which uses the so called custom weighted-sum scalarization.
+It is able to detect the complete Pareto front after having solved $|\mathcal{Y}N| + 2$ integer programs (see [8] for further details).
 In order to run FPA and the exact version of the ε -constraint method, we need a proper value $\gamma > 0$ so that the γ -positivity assumption is satisfied.
-Therefore, we had to pre-process the data, trimming the number of decimal digits to four and multiplying the entries by 10^3 , ending with $\gamma \geq 0.1$.
-Note that, since the entries of Q and μ are in \mathbb{Q} , the value γ can be defined as 1/r, where $r \in \mathbb{N}$ is the least common multiple of the denominators of the rational coefficients (see [7, Proposition 4.14]).
+Therefore, we had to pre-process the data.
+We trimmed the number of decimal digits to four and multiplied the entries by 103.
+As a consequence, we obtained $\gamma \ge 0.1$.
+Note that, since the entries of Q and μ are in \mathbb{Q} , the value γ can be defined as 1/r, where $r \in \mathbb{N}$ is the least common multiple of the denominators of the rational coefficients (see [8, Proposition 4.14]).

 Both in the implementation of FPA and of the ε -constraint method, we considered the linear objective $-\mu^T x$ as the function defining the additional constraint in the single-objective integer subproblems.
 Consequently, both FPA and the ε -constraint method have to deal with a sequence of single-objective convex quadratic integer problems with linear constraints.
-In our Python implementation of the two algorithms, we used the MIQP solver of GUROBI [13].
+In our Python implementation of the two algorithms, we used the MIQP solver of GUROBI [15].
 All experiments have been executed on an Intel Core i5-6300U CPU running at 2.40 GHz and all running times were measured in cpu seconds.